 Declutter and put the pooch in daycare

 “Too much furniture can make it difficult to access the attic, HVAC, boiler, and other less-visible areas,” says Ben Soreff, who organizes homes for home sales and home inspections and frequently works with home inspectors.
 So can having a pet underfoot.
 “You don’t want to end up with blank items on your inspection report.
-Here are some other home-selling tips you’ll want to consider.
+These 13 home-improvement projects practically pay for themselves.

 Don’t be creepy